anpospisil/marler-table/README.md

 ## Introduction

 This project is a dynamic React-based web app featuring a sortable and searchable table.
 It's designed responsively across various screen sizes.
-The code is written in modern JavaScript, using React hooks to keep things organized and running smoothly.
+The code is written in modern JavaScript and Typescript, using React hooks to keep things organized and running smoothly.

 ## Features

 1. Dynamic Table Display
-2. Custom Filtering Hook
+2. Custom Filtering Hook `useFilterData`
-3. Custom Sorting Hook
+3. Custom Sorting Hook `useSortData`
 4. Error Handling
-5. State Management ising 'useState' and 'useEffect'
+5. State Management using 'useState' and 'useEffect'
 6. Reusable Components
 7. Responsive Design